mikebway/knative-poc/docs/svc-graphql.md

 ## Testing

-The Istio ingress gateway and Knative Serving are now cooperating to route requests for `graphql.kn-poc-services.kn.com` URLs to the `kn-graphql` service.
+The Istio ingress gateway and Knative Serving are now cooperating to route requests for `graphql.kn-poc-services.kn.internal` URLs to the `kn-graphql` service.
 But how can you get a browser to send a request to a URL with that domain name to the Minikube cluster running on your laptop?

-To reach Minikube, you need to target a URL in the form `http://\<your-system-name\>.local`, but that will just go to the `authtest` services.
-To reach the `kn-graphql` service, you either need to override the `Host` header of your requests or have an `graphql.kn-poc-services.kn.com` entry for the `127.0.0.1` address in your `etc/hosts` file so that
-the Istio ingress gateway recognizes the request as being for the `kn-graphql` service.

-If you are using either the Safari or Firefox browser, add `graphql.kn-poc-services.kn.com` to your hosts file.
-If you insist on using Chromw, you will need to override the `Host` header of your requests with the ModHeader Chrome extension.
+If you are using either the Safari or Firefox browser, add `graphql.kn-poc-services.kn.com` to your hosts file for the address `127.0.0.1`.
+Then you will be able to reach the Graphiql user interface at `http://graphql.kn-poc-services.kn.com`.

+If you insist on using Chrome, you will need to override the `Host` header of your requests with the ModHeader Chrome extension.
 See [ModHeader Chrome Extension](modheader.md) for instructions.

-Suggestion: If you do have to use **ModHeader**, configure it to only set the `Host` header to `graphql.kn-poc-services.kn.com` when the URL matches `.*://\<your-system-name\>.local/graphql`; that way, you can still reach the `authtest` service with other URL patterns from any of your browser tabs.
+Suggestion: If you do have to use Chrome **ModHeader** extension, configure it to only set the `Host` header to `graphql.kn-poc-services.kn.com` when the URL matches `.*://\<your-system-name\>.local/graphql`; that way, you can still reach the `authtest` service with all the other URL patterns.

-With  `graphql.kn-poc-services.kn.com` as the target host, you will be able to reach the Graphiql user interface and see something like this:

 ![Unauthenticated Graphiql](graphiql-not-authorized.png)

-You will not be able to submit a query without getting an authorization error, but at least you know that the Kubernetes ingress gateway routed your request correctly.
+You will not be able to submit a query without getting an authorization error and "Schema Introspection Failure", but at least you know that the Kubernetes ingress gateway routed your request correctly.
 Authorization is the next step.

 Don't worry if you see a "Schema Introspection Failure" and "Unable to reach server" projected on top of the Graphiql display, that's just because you have not provided authorization credentials.
 If you can see a Graphiql sandbox